dexgs/user_sites/README.md

 available with minimal setup.

 ## Usage
-To run, pass in 2 command line arguments.
-The first is the port to which the server will bind.
-The second is (optionally) the path prefix at which the user pages are served, i.e. if the program is proxied to serve user pages at `https://extamples/com/users/...`, the second argument should be `"/users/"`.
+To run, pass in 1 command line argument: the port to which the server will bind.

 The server will attempt to serve pages out of the ``www`` directory in a user's home dir.
 For example, running the server on port 1234 would make